Best bank accounts for a non-resident in the UK in 2026

 💡Great for: International banking services from a major global bank which include credit card solutions, investments and tax support

 HSBC is a huge global banking institution which has operations in many countries.
 It also has a specific international division which serves clients who may be expats, non-residents, or planning to move away from their home country in future.
-International services let you open an account in one country - like the UK - while living in another eligible HSBC country.
-You’ll then be able to hold and exchange a balance in GBP while also making transfers to an HSBC account in your home country easily and for free.

 HSBC International account pros | HSBC International account cons |

-✅ International banking services from a major global bank ✅ Fee free transfers between your own HSBC accounts in different countries ✅ Extra services including tax support ✅ Credit cards and loans offered | ❌ Monthly maintenance fees may apply ❌ Accounts take around 14 days to open |
+✅ International banking services from a major global bank ✅ Fee free transfers between your own HSBC accounts in different countries ✅ Extra services including tax support ✅ Credit cards and loans offered | ❌ Monthly maintenance fees may apply ❌ Accounts may take a few days to open |

 How to open an HSBC International account as a non-resident